AssemblyBytecode/rois-archive/README.md

-### Rewrite Notice
+### Rewrite Notice (7/23)

 Sorry for the hold up!
-I am currently rewriting Rois Archive to support binaries and be "embedded" into executables.
-Check out the failiure code, but just know I will not maintain it.
+I am currently rewriting Rois Archive.
+Please Check out the failiure code, it contains my funniest mistakes from thinking Blitz Basic arrays are like Lua arrays using 1 for the first entry.